 Here are two simple exercises to try:

 Achilles tendon stretch – Put the front of your foot on a step while your heels are off the step.
 Relax your calf muscles, and slowly let your heels down over the edge of the step for 10 to 15 seconds.
 You should feel the stretch along the Achilles tendon.

 Calf muscle stretch – Stand with one foot about a foot in front of the other.
 Point the toes of the back foot towards the heel of the front and lean towards a wall.
 Keep your back leg straight and bend your front one, keeping both heels firmly planted on the floor.
 Hold for 10 to 15 seconds.
 Repeat on the other side.

-Stretching and strengthening the arch and calves will help relieve the pain associated with flat feet.
-But finding supportive insoles for flat feet will provide the long-term arch support your feet really need.
+Stretching and strengthening the arch and calves will help relieve the pain associated with flat feet in the short-term.
+But, for long-term relief, you'll need to support your arches with insoles for flat feet.

 Do Flat Feet Need Arch Support Insoles?